 The Portuguese national rail company CP operates all trains in Portugal.
 Faro, Lisbon, Coimbra and Porto are all connected by high-speed trains.

-Lisbon’s public transport network is made up of trams, buses and a small metro.
-Travel cards can be bought from Carris, who run the transport system.
-They have a small number of yellow booths around town where you can get tickets.
-Otherwise try metro stations or tram/rail termini.
-Travel cards are not expensive.
-As Lisbon is built on seven hills, you will thank yourself for buying one.
+it is not advised to try Lisbon on foot as it is very hilly; we advise an inexpensive travel card which works on the transport network made up of trams, buses and a small metro.
+Travel cards can be bought from Carris.
+They have a small number of yellow booths around town where you can get tickets; otherwise try metro stations or tram/rail termini.

 Not expensive but do make sure your taxi has a meter.
-Those that don’t – and there are quite a few of them – will charge you double.
+Those that don’t will charge you double.

-The River Tejo cuts a wide swathe through Lisbon, its banks a couple of kilometres apart.
-Ferries whiz across.
-You may like to take one over to Almada simply to get onto the water and glimpse the extremely impressive suspension bridge.
+You may like to take one over the River Tejo to Almada simply to glimpse the extremely impressive suspension bridge.

 Faro's city centre isn't very big, and most sights are within a 20-minute walk.